stonescar/tournament-planner/README.md

 ## Installation
 1. Install all software listed above.
-2. In GIT, cd to your project folder and type
+2. In GIT, cd to your project folder and type<br>
     `git clone https://github.com/udacity/fullstack-nanodegree-vm`
-3. Inside the vagrant folder, clone this repository `git clone https://github.com/stonescar/tournament-planner`
+3. Inside the vagrant folder, clone this repository<br>
+    `git clone https://github.com/stonescar/tournament-planner`
 4. Type `vagrant up` to boot your virtual machine (This might take a while...)
 5. When the VM is booted, log in with `vagrant ssh`